 Neither homeowners nor their roofing contractor may have thought to take photographs of work done a number of years ago.
 What is required reporting now for roof repair and replacement work was not required nor standard practice at the time many roofs were being constructed.

-Please know that we here at Kelly Roofing will do what we can to help you in the wind mitigation certification process, but there are a couple of things we can’t do.
+Please know that we here at Kelly Roofing will do what we can to help you in the wind mitigation certification process, but there is one thing we can’t do.
 We cannot go back 5 or 10 years to create records or photographs that were not required at that time.
-We can help you talk to your insurance company about past work we have done and provide you with the documentation we do have.
+Yet, we can help you talk to your insurance company about past work we have done and provide you with the documentation we do have.

 As wind mitigation certification requirements have changed, Kelly Roofing has kept up with the requirements and the building codes.